Useful for the beginner or novice shooter, here's a quick recap on the three shooting styles most commonly used on shooting grounds

 6. The next stage is to repeat these steps with live cartridges.
 It’s important in these early days not to get despondent if you don’t break the clays.
 If your technique of move, mount, and shoot is perfected, the only variable will be in wrongly assessing the ‘X’ factor.
 Here it’s wise to have a coach or trusted fellow shooter standing behind you to advise on where you’re missing.
 If you’re behind the bird simply increase the lead, if you’re missing in front, decrease it.

-The key to shooting maintained lead is being able to assess lead, what we’re calling the ‘X’ factor, and the only way to improve this is to increase the number of sight pictures in your mental library.
+The key to shooting maintained lead is being able to assess lead and the only way to improve this is to increase the number of sight pictures in your mental library.
 As such, you’ve simply got to persevere, work on your technique, and fire more shells.
 One day everything will just click into place and you’ll be unbeatable.

 1. The gun is mounted and the swing commences with the muzzles pointing behind the target.